courros/hnco/README.md

   report

-You will find an example of such an experiment under `experiments/parameter`.
+You will find an example of such an experiment under `experiments/parameter/`.

 ### Runtime

 The purpose is to study the runtime as a function of some given parameter of a set of algorithms applied to a set of functions.
-The functions must have a known maximum and the algorithms must be able to find them in finite time.
+The functions must have a known maximum and the algorithms must be able to find it in finite time.

 - `hnco-parameter-run.pl`: run the simulations
 - `hnco-runtime-stat.pl`: collect the results and generate the report

-You will find an example of such an experiment under `experiments/runtime`.
+You will find an example of such an experiment under `experiments/runtime/`.

 ## Requirements